COVID-19-related measures taken by GAUSS - Information for GAUSS doctoral students (without GGNB)

 The SUB checks the incoming PDF files (including all metadata) on their eDiss portal on a daily basis.
 As soon as your thesis has been uploaded, they will forward the corresponding message to the GAUSS Office to inform us that you have fulfilled your obligation to publish.
 As far as the printed copies of your thesis are concerned, the SUB relies on the personal responsibility of the doctoral candidate.
 You are requested to send the printed copies to the SUB via mail (post).
 After the SUB staff is able to work on site again, they will consolidate all documents and send the written letter of confirmation of publication directly to the GAUSS Office.
 You will be notified via e-mail upon the release of your dissertation.

-08.05.2020, 14:19In line with the regulations and measures of the Presidential Board (Präsidium) for protection against infection as of 08.04.2020, the revised version of the regulations and measures as of 07.05.2020 (Version 2.0), and the Checklist for conducting exams where attendance is required (14.05.2020, updated document), the faculties of mathematics and natural sciences and the GGNB have compiled additional regulations on oral doctoral examinations in presence:
+29.07.2020, 14:19In line with the revised and updated version of the Regulations and Measures for Protection against Infection as of 29.07.2020 (Version 2.2) of the University**, and the Checklist for conducting exams where attendance is required (03.06.2020, Version 2.1)**, the faculties of mathematics and natural sciences and the GGNB have compiled additional regulations on oral doctoral examinations in presence:

 • Faculty of Biology and Psychology